 Introduction to the User Portal

 This chapter introduces the User Portal.
-It discusses the following topics:

 The User Portal is intended for direct use by end users (in contrast to such back end tools as Studio and the Management Portal).
 The User Portal is designed to enable you to do the following tasks: